MengWenkui/libngx-1/README.md

 Name
 ======

-libngx, a general c library builded from Nginx core codes.
+libngx - a general c library builded from Nginx (nginx-1.3.7) core codes.

 Build and Install